alimirjamali/Twitter-X-Preview-Test/README.md

+# Update
+This is now fixed.
+Thanks to [Jason](https://www.twitter.com/JasonEtco/status/1402715370306289671) and all others who have helped.
+Hence I am going to retire this Repo.
+The current font is not perfect but meets the requirements.

 # Background
 Github generates social media preview for repositories.
 This is useful when you post the link to a repository on Twitter or other social media platforms.
 Username, repository name and description will be included in this preview.